neuvector/docs/user/pages/02.deploying/03.openshift/docs.md

 docker push docker-registry.default.svc:5000/neuvector/updater
 docker logout docker-registry.default.svc:5000
 ```

-Note1: If you pulled from docker hub, replace the registry.neuvector.com with docker.io/neuvector in the examples above (e.g. docker tag docker.io/neuvector/enforcer...).
-Note2: Please see the section Updating the CVE Database below for recommendations for keeping the latest scanner image updated in your registry.
+Note: Please see the section Updating the CVE Database below for recommendations for keeping the latest scanner image updated in your registry.

 4) Login as system:admin account
 ```